itplr-kosit/validator/README.md

 All configurations are self-contained modules which are deployed and developed on their own.

 ### Example validation configurations

+> [!warning]
+> These are links to 1.6 validator configurations and do not yet work for 2.0.

 Here are some public validation configurations: